rustminded/xtask-wasm/README.md

     and using [`wasm-opt`](https://github.com/WebAssembly/binaryen#tools) very easily.
 * `run-example`: a helper to run examples from `examples/` directory using a development server.
+* `sass`: allow the use of SASS/SCSS to your project.

 ## Troubleshooting